HonoMystes/R_temporaria_Metagenomics/README.md

 - The *ConfigFile.yml* the configuration file to be used in the other scripts (at the moment only the FeatureTablecreation.sh is using this file);
 - The License and the file you are currently reading the README file.

-This project is being done by Daniela Deodato year 2025.
+Copywrite Daniela Deodato year 2025.